TI-Sin-Problemas/dolibarr-mxcfdi/README.md

 ## Features

-This module creates a collection of dictionaries with data of the Mexican Service Tax Administration (SAT).
+This module creates a collection of dictionaries with data of the Mexican Service Tax Administration (SAT) catalogs.
 The purpose of this module is to serve as dependency for Dolibarr integrations with Mexican compliance services.

+Currently the dictionaries added by this module are:
+- Formas de pago
+- Métodos de pago
+- Productos y servicios
+- Unidades de medida

 <!--
 ![Screenshot mxsatcatalogs](img/screenshot_mxsatcatalogs.png?raw=true "MxSatCatalogs"){imgmd}